Section 3: Volcanoes

 A volcano is a weak spot in Earth’s crust where molten material, or magma, comes to the surface.
 Magma is the molten mixture of rock-forming substances, gases, and water from the mantle.
 When magma reaches the Earth’s surface, it is called lava.
 Once lava cools, it forms solid rock.

 At plate boundaries, the crust often fractures due to the pulling and pushing of plates.
 As a result, these fractures allow magma to reach the surface, forming volcanic belts along the boundaries of the Earth’s plates.
-One major belt is the Ring of Fire, which is formed by volcanoes that rim the Pacific Ocean.
+One primary belt is called the Ring of Fire, which is formed by volcanoes that rim the Pacific Ocean.